-- 1. Philips researches, develops, designs, manufactures, sells, distributes, and markets a variety of Bilevel Positive Airway Pressure ("BiPAP") and Continuous Positive Airway Pressure ("CPAP") devices, which are used to treat obstructive sleep apnea ("OSA"), and a variety of mechanical ventilators ("ventilators"), which are used to treat respiratory failure. - 2.
-On June 14, 2021, Philips announced a major recall of millions of BiPAP and

-CPAP devices and ventilators (collectively, "the recalled devices") and first notified the public of potential, serious health risks caused by polyester-based polyurethane sound abatement foam ("PE-PUR foam") used in the design and manufacture of the recalled devices.
+- 1. Philips researches, develops, designs, manufactures, sells, distributes, and markets a variety of Bilevel Positive Airway Pressure ("BiPAP") and Continuous Positive Airway Pressure ("CPAP") devices, which are used to treat obstructive sleep apnea ("OSA"), and a variety of mechanical ventilators ("ventilators"), which are used to treat respiratory failure. - 2 On June 14, 2021, Philips announced a major recall of millions of BiPAP and CPAP devices and ventilators (collectively, "the recalled devices") and first notified the public of potential, serious, health risks caused by polyester- based polyurethane sound abatement foam ("PE-PUE foam") used in the design and manufacture of the recalled devices.

-- 3. Philips notified the public that the PE-PUR foam could degrade, break down, and release toxic particulates and volatile organic compounds ("VOCs") into the air pathway of the recalled devices, which a device user could inhale or ingest and suffer toxic or carcinogenic effects. - 4.
+- 3. Philips notified the public that the PE-PUR foam could degrade, break down, and release toxic particulates and volatile organic compound ("VOCs") into the air pathway of the recalled devices, which a devise user could inhale or ingest and suffer toxic or carcinogenic effects. - 4.
 On July 22, 2021, the United States Food and Drug Administration ("FDA") classified the subject recall as Class I, the most serious type of recall, which indicates that use of the recalled devices may cause serious injuries or death. - 5.
 Philips knew or should have known about these potentially life-threatening health risks prior to the recall but did nothing to warn patients or their physicians. - 6.
-Plaintiff was prescribed, purchased, and used on a daily basis, for numerous years, one of the recalled devices for OSA treatment, a Philips DreamStation Auto CPAP, Serial No. J18495798C074 (hereafter, "the subject device"). - 7.
-As a direct and proximate result of Philips's wrongful conduct in researching, developing, designing, manufacturing, selling, distributing, and marketing the subject device, and in failing to warn consumers and the medical community regarding their latent and foreseeable risks, Plaintiff developed pancreatic cancer, a severe and life-altering injury.
+As a direct and proximate result of Philip's wrongful conduct in researching, developing, designing, manufacturing, selling, distributing and marketing the subject devices an in failing to warn consumers and the medical community regarding their latent and foreseeable risks, the Plaintiffs were prescribed, purchased and used the following devices; - a.
+On July 5, 2017 Plaintiff Carney was issued the recalled Philips DreamStation C-Series BIPAP and used the same on a regular basis until November 14, 2018 when she was issued the recalled Philips DreamStation A-Series BIPAP Hybrid A-30 with serial number J205979957E859 as a replacement for her original BIPAP and has used the replacement on a regular basis since that time. - b.
+(1) On December 5, 2016, Plaintiff Ransom purchased the recalled Philips Dream Station Auto BIPAP HUM Dom with serial number J17946240B06B and used it daily u until she switched over to the Trilogy Ventilator described in subparagraph b.
+(2) below.